status-im/nimbus-eth2/docs/the_nimbus_book/src/advanced.md

 Computer"/"This PC" -> Properties -> Advanced system settings -> Environment
 Variables -> Path -> Edit -> New -> C:\mingw-w64\mingw64\bin (it's "C:\mingw-w64\mingw32\bin" on 32-bit)

-Install [Git for Windows](https://gitforwindows.org/) and use a "Git Bash" shell to clone and build nim-beacon-chain.
+Install [Git for Windows](https://gitforwindows.org/) and use a "Git Bash" shell to clone and build nimbus-eth2.

 If you don't want to compile PCRE separately, you can fetch pre-compiled DLLs with: